OpenGammaProject/Open-Gamma-Detector/README.md

 ## How To Get One

-- For quick access and purchase of all the parts (PCB and BOM), you can use [Kitspace](https://kitspace.org/opengammaproject/open-gamma-detector).
+- For quick access and purchase of all the parts (PCB and BOM), you can use [Kitspace](https://kitspace.org/opengammaproject/open-gamma-detector) (non-affiliated).
 - Otherwise, use a PCB manufacturer and an electronics distributor of your choice and proceed on your own.
 All the files you'll need can be found in this repo.
 - If you don't want to deal with all of that, feel free to contact me.
 Just send me an e-mail if you want and we'll figure something out.